RomainGsd/dead-man-s-switch/parameters_howto.md

 - Email address which send the checkup mails (It can be your own address)
 - Email address to be alarmed if user does not respond : a friend, family, ...

-*You can find an example in 'credentials', replace the corresponding lines with your logins*
+*You can find an example in 'mail_parameters.json', replace the corresponding fields with your login details*